-Collected Homework: Roughly twice a week you will turn in a written assignment: one due on Tuesday and one on Friday.
+Collected Homework: Roughly once a week you will turn in a written assignment, usually on Fridays.
 These will ask you to demonstrate your ability to clearly and precisely express mathematical ideas in writing.
 This will include writing up proofs of theorems.
 Each proof will be assigned two grades - one grade for content and one grade for form.
 Content reflects your mastery of the mathematical concepts required for the proof and your use of appropriate proof methods.
 The grade for form will take into consideration clarity of expression, completeness, and proper usage of both English and mathematical grammar.
 In addition, bonus points will be given for creative approaches to proofs or multiple correct proofs.
-Those assignments due on Tuesdays will normally be shorter, due by 4PM in my office, and must be done individually without help from any other people or outside resources except your book, notes, and me.
+Assignments due on Fridays may be turned in no later than 2pm in my office, and must be done individually without help from any other people (that is, do not discuss it with other students, other faculty, etc.) or outside resources (that is, do not use the internet, other books, other students' notes, etc.) except your book, notes, and me.
 Treat them like a take home exam.
-Those assignments due on Fridays will usually be longer and may be turned in no later than 2PM in my office.
-You may choose a partner or two with whom you may discuss the assignments that are due on Fridays.
-Be sure to note on your assignment anyone with whom you worked.
-Even if you discuss Friday assignments with others, your write-up should be completed entirely on your own.
-Take notes while discussing ideas with your classmates, but decide on the final organization and wording of your write-up on your own.
-Your work should be your own expression.
-This means you should not share or have someone else look at your assignment before it is graded.
 All assignments should be turned in via paper and not email.
 Your work should be done neatly in pencil or typed.
 Note that while assignments are due outside of class, you are always welcome and encouraged to turn them in at the beginning of the class before they are due.
 The point value of each written assignment will be determined by the length and complexity of the assignment, and thus will vary.
 Assignments will be considered late if they are not turned in by the time and date they are due.
-You may turn in up to two late assignments (any time before Wednesday at 4pm, 24 hours after they are due, for Tuesday assignments; and any time before Sunday at 1pm, 47 hours after they are due, for Friday assignments) without penalty.
+You may turn in one late assignment (any time before Sunday at 1pm, 47 hours after it is due) without penalty.
 Neat work (including stapling if more than one page, and no jagged-edged papers, in addition to neat writing or typed papers) will earn one bonus point.
-Keep your eyes open for opportunities to re-write work for which you did not earn full credit the first time.
+Keep your eyes open for opportunities to re-write proofs for which you did not earn full credit the first time.